GIScience/gis-training-resource-center/content/Module_5/en_qgis_data_preparation_ex.md

 6. Enter an `Output field name`, set the `Output field type` to `Text (string)` and increase the `output field length` to 40.

-7. Click `Ok`.
+7. Click `OK`.
 The CSV file should now have a new column.
 In this column you will find the values from the adm2 polygon layer which have been matched using the fuzzy merge algorithm.

 8. We can now perform an attribute join by selecting the `ADM2_EN` and newly created fuzzy merge column as identifying column.
 In the processing toolbox, search for the tool __"Join attributes by field value"__. <kbd>Double-click</kbd> on it.